OpenHFT/Chronicle-Network/README.md

 # Example
 ## TCP Client/Server : Echo Example

-IN this example, The client sends a message to the server, the server immediately responds with the same message back tot the client
+The client sends a message to the server, the server immediately responds with the same message back to the client.

 The full source code of this example can be found at